Arpita-deb/Salifort_motors_HR_analytics/README.md

   We need to find the reasons in order to reduce the high rate of turnover.
 We are concerned about whether the projects have been given to employees fairly.
 We recommend the company to setup a policy that can overlook the entire wellbeing and performance of the employees.
 * In satisfaction_level, we knew the employees who left the company tended to have lower satisfaction levels than the employees who stayed in the company.
 And satisfaction level is the second important feature of driving employees' retention.
 Other than the points we just mentioned, we also recommend working on analysing the trends of satisfaction_level, to find out its correlation with other variables which hasn't been done in this project.
 * As the low level of salary is likely to lead to the retention of the company, we can work with this group more in order to increase their satisfaction level.
-* We also recommend to increase the chances of promotion across the departments and the salary levels.
+* We also recommend increasing the chances of promotion across the departments and the salary levels.

 ## Limitation of the project:
 1. Our dataset is imbalanced i.e. it has much less data for the employees who left than the employees who stayed.
 It also impacts our evaluation results and confusion matrix.
 Class Imbalance can be a huge disadvantage for building advanced machine learning models.